puhach/computer-pointer-controller/README.md

 ### Async Inference
-If you have used Async Inference in your code, benchmark the results and explain its effects on power and performance of your project.

 The application can run inference in the synchronous and asynchronous modes.
 In the synchronous mode program execution cannot continue until inference request is completed.
 In the asynchronous mode the program can continue without waiting for inference results as long the number of simultaneous inference requests does not exceed a certain limit.
 This limit is controlled by the concurrency parameter.
-When concurrency is 0, the inference pipeline works in the synchronous mode.
+When concurrency is 0, the inference flow works in the synchronous mode.
 Concurrency greater than zero enables asynchronous mode where each model can execute the number of parallel requests equal to the concurrency parameter value.
 By default, the concurrency is 1, which means all four models (face detector, eye detector, head pose estimator, and gaze direction estimator) can run in parallel, but a single model can use only one request at a time.

 The "Benchmarks" section shows that asynchronous inference improves performance as compared to the synchronous mode.
-Increasing the number of concurrent requests to values greater than 1 did not show a tangible difference in performance on the test CPU.
+Increasing the number of concurrent requests per model to values greater than 1 did not show a tangible difference in performance on the test CPU.

+### Edge Cases

+The app needs exactly one face to appear in a frame.
+If there are many, it picks the first one which has a detection confidence not less than a threshold value.
+In case a face cannot be confidently detected, this frame is not used for mouse control (the output window shows the original frame and the mouse pointer's position remains the same).
+Possible reasons for detection to fail are bad lighting (too dark or too bright), angle shot, face occlusion.
+Eyeglasses can make detections less accurate.
+In my tests it proved to work fine with transparent glasses.
+However, if a person is wearing sunglasses, there is no way to estimate the gaze direction.

+Another caveat is that bounding boxes are occasionally empty (have zero width or height).
+It may happen when a face is too far away from the camera or a head is turned by a wide angle.
+Empty bounding boxes are likely to cause crashes and hence are treated the same way as detection failures.
+Asynchronous inference makes handling of failures more difficult since results are not tested for validity immediately after inference call, but they must come out in the same sequence as input frames.
+To tackle this, there is a processing queue which contains the original frames along with corresponding intermediate model outputs.
+Once the intermediate output is available (either valid or invalid), it is mapped onto the corresponding frame.
+Finally, when a gaze vector is produced the result is checked for validity.
+This way we avoid skipping of input frames (skipping can make video output not smooth when several detection failures occur in a row).
+As a consequence, each model in the inference pipeline must be ready to handle invalid inputs and pass them through obeying the order of results.